slim-template/slim/README.md

 ### Benchmarks

+  *Yes, Slim is one of the fastest Ruby template engines out there!
-  *The benchmarks demonstrate that Slim in production mode is nearly as fast as Erubis (which is the fastest template engine).
+   In production mode Slim is nearly as fast as Erubis (which is the fastest template engine).
-   So if you choose not to use Slim it is not due to its speed.*
+   But we would be happy if you chose Slim also for any other reason, we assure you performance will not be an obstacle.*

 Run the benchmarks with `rake bench`.
 You can add the option `slow` to run the slow parsing benchmark which needs more time.
 You can also increase the number of iterations.

     rake bench slow=1 iterations=1000

-If you are lazy you can also look at the newest benchmarking results on Travis-CI: {http://travis-ci.org/#!/slim-template/slim}
+We run the benchmarks for every commit on Travis-CI.
+Take a look at the newest benchmarking results: {http://travis-ci.org/#!/slim-template/slim}

 ### Test suite and continous integration